cliqz-oss/browser-f/mozilla-release/docs/bug-mgmt/processes/labels.rst

 -  Consistency reduces friction around engineering mobility between projects

-Several of you are doing this already.
-But we need you to do some tuning of your process.
+We recommend creating sets of labels in your project to do this.

 Bug types
 ---------